-A big part of my professional life is related to police officers and first responders as I worked for 7 years as a psychologist and counsellor for the Czech police.
-I provided short and long term counselling and coaching to police officers and their family members, dealing with stress and difficulties due to their daily job as well as ordinary life situations.
-In addition I was lecturing on communication skills, mental hygiene, burn out syndrome and the psychological aspects of police work.
-I was a member and later a coordinator of CISM (Critical Incidents Stress Management team) for police officers in Prague.
-I worked with victims and witnesses of crime as well as helped police officers during investigation.
+A big part of my professional life is related to first responders as I worked for 7 years as a psychologist and counsellor.
+I provided short and long term counselling and coaching to first responders and their family members, dealing with stress and difficulties due to their daily job as well as ordinary life situations.
+In addition I was lecturing on communication skills, mental hygiene, burn out syndrome.
+I also worked with victims and witnesses of crime.
 Volunteering at victim support organizations was also part of my professional experience.

 While living in California I volunteered for FRSN (First Responder Support Network) at their retreat centre (WCPR - West Coast Post-traumatic Retreat) where we were dealing with traumatic and stressful experiences of police officers, firefighters and their families from across the USA and Canada.

 For my counselling registration in BC I did an internship at Together We Can - Addiction Recovery & Education Society in Vancouver where I worked with men dealing with alcohol and drug addiction, often suffering from traumatic experiences.

 During our sessions I will always do everything I can to make sure that you are heard, understood and accepted.
 Together, we will work hard on making your life more meaningful, full of joy and good memories.
 I deeply admire people who find the courage to seek help.
 This is a sign of strength, not a weakness to me.
 I view them as heroes, who fight to make their lives better.
 In my counselling practice I have worked with anxiety, loneliness, depression, self-esteem, post-traumatic growth, trauma, relationship issues, attachment issues, expat-life challenges, career coaching and parenting challenges.